-From time to time, the Company issues warrants to purchase shares of the Company's common stock to investors, lenders (see Note 13), underwriters and other non-employees for services rendered or to be rendered in the future.
+From time to time, the Company has issued warrants to purchase shares of the Company's common stock to investors, lenders, underwriters and other non-employees for services rendered or to be rendered in the future.

-A summary of warrant activity during the year ended December 31, 2021 is as follows:
+A summary of warrant activity during the year ended December 31, 2022 is as follows:

 Number of Shares Subject to Warrants Outstanding Weighted Avg.
-Exercise Price Warrants outstanding - January 1, 2021 780,386 \$ 2.12 Granted Exercised (406,539) 2.16 Expired - Warrants outstanding and exercisable - December 31, 2021 373,847 \$ 2.08 Weighted average remaining contractual life of the outstanding warrants in years - December 31, 2021 2.55
+Exercise Price Warrants outstanding - January 1, 2022 373,847 \$ 2.08 Exercised (373,847) 2.08 Expired Warrants outstanding - December 31, 2022 \$ -